dalealleshouse/algorithms/greedy/README.md

 The caching problem
 - Von Neumann architecture memory hierarchy
+- Bélády's theorem (1960s) indicates that a natural greedy algorithm (furthest in the future) is an optimal algorithm for the caching problem.
 - The optimal caching algorithm is a greedy algorithm - furthest in the future algorithm
-    * this is unimplementable but serves as a guideline for practical algorithms
+    * this is unimplementable as it would require clairvoyance; however, it serves as a guideline for practical algorithms
-    * informs that Least Recently Used (LRU) algorithm - gold standard for cache algorithms
+    * informs that Least Recently Used (LRU) (closest you can get to furthest in the future) algorithm - gold standard for cache algorithms
     * serves as an idealized benchmark

 # Dynamic Programming